Aṅguttara Nikāya 7.63

 Koleyyakā sīlavatī patibbatā,

-She’s well-raised, virtuous, and devoted.
+She’s of good pedigree, virtuous, and devoted.

 Yā evarūpā purisassa bhariyā;